 I’ve read autobiographies in which the author describes great Christmas days when he was a child.
 Sometimes the tale is cute.
 Sometimes the tale is more than merely cute.

-Sometimes the tale has something to do with that boy, the boy who was born on Christmas Day.
+Sometimes the tale has something to do with that boy, you know, with that boy who was born on Christmas Day.

-For me, I have a tale to remember.
+For me, I have a tale to tell.
 My tale has to do with my father and my uncle and my adult male cousins…and with my guns.